First Samurai: Gameplay

 Eating food and drinking sake will help the player get stronger, while fire and enemy contact will weaken the samurai.
 The main objective in a level is to collect a set of four items which must be used to gain access to the area where the level's boss lies.

 Magic pots serve as checkpoints and are activated with the energy of the player's sword.
 Killing a monster releases a portion of sword energy which the player then collects automatically.
-Using a bell at the right place removes an obstacle, blocking the player's path.
+Using a bell (down + fire) at the right place removes an obstacle, that is blocking the player's path.
 The player starts out as a hermit in an ancient forest, but eventually becomes powerful enough to fight in the villages and the towns, and later the dungeons.

 Development

 The First Samurai began development in July 1990, and was originally scheduled for a September 1991 release for Amiga and Atari ST, with an MS-DOS port stated to be 'unplanned' at the time.
 In a December 1990 issue of British gaming magazine The One, The One interviewed team members from Vivid Image for information regarding The First Samurai's development in a pre-release interview.
 The First Samurai's samurai theme was first conceived by graphic artist Paul 'Dokk' Docherty as a 'random thought' while watching the 1954 monster film Them!, and Docherty expresses that "At the time we were in the middle of designing another game, but we weren't very happy with it."
 The One purported that the title The First Samurai's correlation to The Last Ninja is "purely coincidental".
 Docherty's proposal of a samurai theme was received by Vivid Image as "exactly what they were looking for", and Docherty states "We wanted something fairly mystical so that we could put in lots of special effects.
 Samurai also have a very strong sense of honour - that fitted in with our plot."
 Mev Dinc, The First Samurai's project manager, expressed that programmer Raffaele Cecco was invited to the project "because he's not only a very good programmer, he also comes up with lots of really good ideas.
 If I suggest one thing, he usually comes back with three."
 The First Samurai's development was described by The One as "an ongoing creative process in which everyone is encouraged to participate", and Dinc expressed "Deciding on sprites and backgrounds that everybody is happy with can be time-consuming.
 We don't argue, we just have constructive discussions."